tkk-ymmt/MusicPad/README.md

 <img src="/gif/musicpad.gif" width="200px">

 ### Usage
-Make a directory in MusicPad, put music files in the dir. and modify musicFilesDictionary of MusicFiles struct according to a comment in the file.
+Make a directory in MusicPad, put music files in the dir, and modify musicFilesDictionary of MusicFiles struct according to a comment in the file.

 ### Reference
 - [OpenAL on iOS](http://ohno789.blogspot.jp/2013/08/openal-on-ios.html)